Cirencester was the subject of a report in An Account of Several Workhouses..., dated December 30th, 1724.

 The new Board of Guardians had their first meeting on 22nd January, 1836, and formed a committee to organise the planning and construction of a workhouse for 250 inmates.
-The following month the Building Committee had found identified a suitable plot of land to the south of the town, to be purchased from Lord Bathurst.
+The new building was erected on the site of the old Cirencester parish workhouse, which was demolished.
 The Committee advertised for plans and in March accepted a tender from John Plowman of Oxford.
 Building commenced that summer and the workhouse was completed the following year.
 The Poor Law Commission authorized the expenditure of £4,309 on the new workhouse, with a slightly increased capacity of 300 inmates.
 The site location and layout are shown on the 1902 map below.

 Plowman's design was a variation popular cruciform plan, with a long entrance block facing to the south-west.

 To the rear, four accommodation wings for the different classes of inmate (male/female, infirm/able-bodied etc.) radiated from a central supervisory hub.
 The octagonal hub had windows which allowed the master and matron to observe all of the exercise yards which lay between the wings.

 To the rear, a further parallel block probably contained the workhouse infirmary.

 One other addition to the site was the Cirencester lock-up.
 This 18th century building originally stood in the town in Gloucester Street but was moved to the workhouse site in 1837 and placed at the north-east of the main building.